Total Hip Replacement in NYC & Stamford, CT

 In the first four to six weeks after posterior approach hip surgery, we may ask you to follow “hip precautions,” which entails not performing deep hip flexion, crossing the operated leg across your body (adduction), or internally rotating the hip (generally, positioning the leg so that you see its outer, or lateral, aspect).
 Combining these motions is the most dangerous in the first 12 weeks after surgery and can cause a hip dislocation.
 Following the prescribed precautions allows the repaired soft tissues to heal and will give you a stable hip that is unlikely to dislocate in the future.
 Dr. McLawhorn has shown that the repair of the capsule and tendons is durable for years after surgery.

 While the posterior approach historically had a high dislocation rate compared to other approaches, soft tissue repair, precise component placement with robotics, and modern implant designs do lower the dislocation risk.
+In fact, robotic assisted total hip replacement is associated with approximately 50% reduction in dislocation risk compared to traditional, manual prosthetic placement.

 How Does The Anterior Approach Compare To The Posterior Approach?